On this page:

 3 |

-In this course, you will evolve your competencies in data collection methods and data analysis by demonstrating methods learned in previous classes in a field setting.
-The field school will involve five consecutive days, each a full day in the field with data analysis following once back in the class setting.
-You will also be introduced to the two elective stream choices for the IWM program: Advanced Industrial Water Applications and Advanced Environmental Water Applications.
+In this course, you will evolve your competencies in data collection methods and data analysis by demonstrating methods learned in previous courses in a field setting.
+Field school will involve five consecutive days, each a full day in the field with data analysis following once back in the class-setting.
+You will also be introduced to the two elective stream choices for the IWM program: Advanced Industrial Water Applications or Advanced Environmental Water Applications.
 Pre-requisites:

 |